Compare Health Insurance Plans in Colorado

 - Kaiser Permanente

 Where should you turn to for a health care plan in Colorado?
 These are the top insurers offering individual and family plans in your state:

-Anthem BlueCross BlueShield offers a handful of nmember benefits.
+Anthem BlueCross BlueShield offers a handful of member benefits.
 For example, one tool allows you to speak to a doctor 24/7.
 Plan options depend on your CO zip code, and prices vary based on your plan level.
 Either way, Anthem has a system to determine the plan that fits your lifestyle best.

 Anthem is “dedicated to delivering better care to [their] members, providing greater value to [their] customers and helping improve the health of [their] communities.”

 Bright Health offers several plan options for Coloradans.
-2018 plans included gold, silver, silver plus, bronze, bronze plus, and catastrophic.
+2020 plans include gold, silver, silver plus, bronze, bronze plus, and catastrophic.
 Deductibles range from $2,000 for individuals and $4,000 for families to $7,350 for individuals and $14,700 for families.
 Some plans have higher deductibles and low monthly premiums, and vice versa.
 Bright Health has Care Partner health systems that cater to members.
 Many of those providers offer 24/7 nurse lines, after-hours and same-day appointments, no referrals, and more.